General Data Protection Regulations Policy

 Data protection risks

-This policy helps to protect Skratch AV Limited from some very real data security risks, including:
+This policy helps to protect Skratch Enterprises Limited from some very real data security risks, including:

 - Breaches of confidentiality.
 For instance, information being given out inappropriately.